Gasterbuzzer/haskell-battleship/README.md

 ## Installation
 ### Locally
-Use SDLMain.hs in the given ZIP as the Main program, if you do not have a ready stack enviorment for the given LED wall, use the provided haskell-battleship-env.zip as your enviorment and follow the steps on the installation of SDL2 (See for reference "sdl2.pdf").
+Use SDLMain.hs in the given ZIP as the Main program, if you do not have a ready stack environment for the given LED wall, use the provided haskell-battleship-env.zip as your environment and follow the steps on the installation of SDL2 (See for reference "sdl2.pdf").
-If you have a ready enviorment, just copy the SDLMain.hs into such, no extra outside dependencies needed.
+If you have a ready environment, just copy the SDLMain.hs into such, no extra outside dependencies needed.

 Then you can execute it happily via the "main" function while in stack ghci.